-If both parents want custody of the child, the court looks at all important facts to decide on the best interests of the child.
+If both parents want custody of the child, the court looks at the following factors to decide on the best interests of the child.
 These are:

-1. A child's physical, emotional, cultural, spiritual, and other needs.
-How does the parents' plans for the child affect these needs and the child's development?
+- 1. A child's physical, emotional, cultural, spiritual, and other needs.
+How does the parents' plans for the child affect these needs and the child's development? - 2.
+Does the child have any special medical, mental health, or educational issues that need special parenting arrangements or access to services? - 3.
+What does the child want?
+The child's wishes may influence the court if the court decides the child is able, old enough and mature enough to make a choice.